karaxuna/jxcore-tutorial-angular/README.md

 **Creating basic JXCore application with angular**

-See repository for completed demo: https://github.com/karaxuna/jxcore-tutorial-angular
+See repository for completed [demo](https://github.com/karaxuna/jxcore-tutorial-angular).

 Supposing you already have installed node package manager (npm), first step is to install cordova: